SimulatorML/Pure-Data/README.md

 # Pure Data
 Developed by students of the [Simulator ML (Karpov.Courses)](https://karpov.courses/simulator-ml)

-Pure Data is a framework designed to help solve the problem of data quality.
+Pure Data is a tool designed to help organize data quality checks in your projects.
+You simply define the data you want to test, the list of test metrics and success criteria, run the test, and get a report with the results.

-The Pure Data framework includes:
+The Pure Data includes:
 * a list of different metrics that you can use to check the accuracy of the data;
 * Report class, with which you can iterate through a list of metrics and get some summary information about which metrics pass, fail, or drop with errors.